Alexa Skills Marketing Guidelines

 - Use Echo devices or Amazon Echo Family when referencing Echo products as a group.

-- Always refer to Amazon devices using the full name:
+- Always refer to Amazon devices by using the full name:

 - Amazon Echo